vivek-vishwanath/xv6/instructions/lab3.md

 priority - the priority value to be set (any non-negative int value is legal)

-setscheduler should be declared in a program by including "user.h".
+setscheduler should be declared in a program by including "user.h" and should be defined within the user-space ulib library (ulib_SOURCES in user/Sources.cmake).
 ```

 A user-space program should also be able to use the macros `SCHED_RR` and